Eating One Meal A Day: A Stupidly Easy Way To Lose Weight?

 Eating one meal per day in a nutshell

 Every day, you eat one big ass meal (preferably at night).
+The basic idea is to get the majority of your calories in a single meal.

 And during the day, you don’t eat anything.